 Another key tip is to provide the supply teacher information around children that require special attention or care.

 - But above all else, it’s important to make your expectations clear on day one.
 The supply teacher will have something to work towards, making them successful at their job and ensure that they delivering a top notch lesson to the class.

 Tip 3 - Give supply teachers the chance to grow professionally

 Supply teachers are no different to a teacher that is on a permanent contract.
 At Zen Educate we have contact with many supply teachers and, whatever the reason that they chose to do supply teaching, the vast majority want to advance their skills

 In order to advance and develop, feedback is crucial.
 Especially when supply teachers are there for a short space of time and rarely see the outcomes of the students, how do you know if you are doing right/wrong?

 If there is a chance to invite a long-term supply teacher to CPD sessions at your school or teacher days, then do it!

 Supply teachers are essential to the running of schools.
 Giving a supply teacher the right information, tools and training can not only help them out with their teaching, but also help the school out by making sure the teacher focuses on the learning of the pupils.
-Not to mention, if a teacher feels supported at the school they are more likely to return (no matter how bad the day has gone for them).
+Not to mention, if a teacher feels supported at the school they are more likely to return, no matter how bad the day has gone for them.
 So let’s take these steps to support each other for the good of education!
-Let us know whether you found these tips useful!